Sobekneferu: Burial

 Sobekneferu's tomb has not yet been positively identified.
-A place called Sekhem Sobekneferu is mentioned on a papyrus found at Harageh which may be the name of her pyramid.
-On a funerary stela from Abydos, now in Marseille, there is mention of a storeroom administrator of Sobekneferu named Heby.
-The stela dates to the 13th Dynasty and attests to an ongoing funerary cult.
+There is a Sekhem Sobekneferu mentioned on a papyrus (LDUCE-UC 32778) found at Harageh which may identify her monument.
+On a Thirteenth Dynasty funerary stela (Marseille 223) from Abydos, now in Marseille, there is mention of a ỉr.y-ꜥ.t (Note: storeroom administrator) of Sobekneferu named Heby attesting to an ongoing funerary cult.